coverclock/com-diag-tesoro/README.md

 <https://switch2osm.org/serving-tiles/manually-building-a-tile-server-20-04-lts/>

+The `fs` directory in the Tesoro repo contains some snippets of configuration data that need to be added to configuration files in the Ubuntu file system, e.g. in the `/etc/services` file and in the `/etc/apache2/apache2.conf` configuration file.

 These web sites explain how to download map data, initially build the map database, and update it when necessary.
 I was careful to place the map data files and the Postgres database files on the ginormous SSD